matteomm/sales-traffic-us-store/README.md

 > notebooks: contains all the different notebooks used throughout the project from data cleaning to modelling

 > data: contains dataset used for the analysis both processed and raw

-> references: links to the source material referenced in the notebook

 > figures: jpg images taken from the jupyter notebook